19hours/sg-statutes/Acts/Control of Vectors and Pesticides Act.md

 [4/2002]

-(2) The Director-General may in writing appoint any public officer or any officer of the Agency or of any statutory authority to be an authorised officer for the purposes of this Act.
+(2) The Director-General may in writing appoint any of the following persons to be an authorised officer for the purposes of this Act:

-[4/2002]
+(a) a public officer;

+(b) an officer or auxiliary officer of the Agency;

+(c) an officer of any statutory authority;

+(d) an auxiliary police officer appointed under the Police Force Act (Cap.
+235).

+[Act 4 of 2016 wef 01/05/2016]

 (3) The Director-General may, by instrument in writing under his hand, appoint any person who in his opinion is qualified to carry out any analysis, test or examination or to make any report for the purpose of this Act.